kevinsadi/lei3d/README.md

 * GLM library - https://glm.g-truc.net
 * stb image library - https://github.com/nothings/stb/blob/master/stb_image.h

-# SkyLei
+# SkyLei - Surf The Sky Islands
-SkyLei is a first person 3D surfing game heavily inspired by the minigame born out of the HAVOK engine's physics.
+SkyLei is a first person 3D surfing game heavily inspired by the airstrafing mechanic born out of the Quake Engine.

+In a world that is shattered to pieces and taken to islands in the sky, SkyLei follows the exhilarating plight of Leilani Leaf through a colorless, apocalyptic world.
+As a part of the SkyLeis, a group of vigilante freedom fighters, Leilani’s objective is to fly around the world and bring color back to the environment.
+Primary gameplay consists of surfing through the world as quickly as possible using lei's embued with magical powers, and successfully bringing color and life back to each level of the world!

 ## Controls:
 WASD - movement